pacific-hake/hake-assessment/README.md

 This document shows a set of diagnostics figures for the base model and each of the sensitivity models runs defined in the sensitivity model groups in `model-setup.R`.
 If the assessment document builds then this file should build as the `RDS` files already exist.
 For 16 sensitivity analyses, using `.eps` files created a 100Mb `.pdf`, but using `.png` only created a 20Mb `.pdf`, so the methods here only use `.png` files.
 (Revert commit c3dacd09 to make `.eps`).

 Document build took about 20 minutes for the `knitr` component (it looks like it hangs at 86% done, but it isn't!), and a few minutes to build the `.pdf`.
 The following build methods are adapted from those above.
+Ignore the latex warnings about having `multiply-defined labels`.

 * **Method 1**